ConnorMcCranie/DnD/gang_campaign/notes/session_planning/session3/session3.md

 - Alyona wants to get her original body back, but not sure how.
   > I have no idea how the orb works.
 Even if I did, I doubt Varinn would willingly hand it over, and stealing it would be suicide.
   - Suggest that maybe they could figure out what the orbs are and how they work at the Lavendar Library
-- > Years ago when I first visited Zaridel, the "ceremonies" were much less frequent.
+- > When I first visited Zaridel, the "ceremonies" were much less frequent.
 Varinn starting taking regular journeys to the library, and after that more and more of the ceremonies started incorporating that bowl of metal liquid, what he calls the `Blood of Zarus`.
-Then they were happening all the time, sometimes daily.
+Then they happened all the time, sometimes daily.
 Whatever Varinn's true motive, that strange metal seems to be accelerating it.
 We need to know what we're dealing with if we hope to reverse the process.

 **Lori**
 - A tall elf with the keen eyes and practical leather armor of a warden approaches your table.
 She carries a bow and quiver on her back.
-She introduces herself as Lori Faewood, Warden of the Verdant Refuge in the Gallant Grasslands.
+She introduces herself

 >"I'm sorry to interrupt, but I've come seeking help," she says, her voice strained with urgency.
 "I'm Lori Faewood, Warden of the Verdant Refuge.
 The Gallant Grasslands are dying.
 The fey music has fallen silent, and a creeping, black blight poisons the hills.
 Kaysa, the ancient fairy whose magic sustains the region, has vanished without a trace.
 Without Kaysa's magic to protect us, a dreadful pack of warlocks have taken over the land.